BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: BO + Neural Predictor Framework

-In this section, we give a background on BO.
+In this section, we give a background on BO, and we describe the BO + neural predictor framework.
 In applications of BO for deep learning, the typical goal is to find a neural architecture and/or set of hyperparameters that lead to an optimal validation error.
 Formally, BO seeks to compute $a^* = \argmin_{a\in A} f(a)$, where $A$ is the search space, and $f(a)$ denotes the validation error of architecture $a$ after training on a fixed dataset for a fixed number of epochs.
 In the standard BO setting, over a sequence of iterations, the results from all previous iterations are used to model the topology of $\{f(a)\}_{a\in A}$ using the posterior distribution of the model (often a GP).
-The next architecture is then chosen by optimizing an acquisition function such as expected improvement (EI) \cite{movckus1975bayesian}, upper confidence bound (UCB) \cite{srinivas2009gaussian}, or Thompson sampling (TS) \cite{thompson1933likelihood}.
-These functions balance exploration with exploitation during the iterative search.
+The next architecture is then chosen by optimizing an acquisition function such as expected improvement (EI) \cite{movckus1975bayesian} or Thompson sampling (TS) \cite{thompson1933likelihood}.
+These functions balance exploration with exploitation during the search.
 The chosen architecture is then trained and used to update the model of $\{f(a)\}_{a\in A}$.
 Evaluating $f(a)$ in each iteration is the bottleneck of BO (since a neural network must be trained).
-To mitigate this, parallel BO methods typically output $k$ architectures to train in each iteration instead of just one, so that the $k$ architectures can be trained in parallel.
+To mitigate this, parallel BO methods typically output $k$ architectures to train in each iteration, so that the $k$ architectures can be trained in parallel.